Evaluation and Advancement

 Agencies are encouraged to include practices such as: active involvement of the leader’s supervisor, coach, mentor, peer group, or management consultant; feedback; learning activities that integrate individual learning with team or organizational learning; structuring development challenges into future assignments; and attention to government-specific issues of concern, such as procurement integrity and ethical standards, or to areas of increasing responsibility, such as managing employees with nontraditional career patterns or managing a multi-sector workforce.

-In drafting the required written policy (5 CFR 412.103), agencies must ensure the following criteria are met:
+In drafting the required written policy, agencies must ensure the following criteria are met:

 LEAD Certificate—The Leadership Education and Development Certificate Program is designed for current and aspiring government leaders.
 Participants must complete five seminars within three years in one of the four levels of leadership: project/team lead, supervisor, manager or executive.
 Participants register for courses individually.
 To receive a LEAD certificate, they must submit to OPM a list of completed courses and a paper detailing lessons learned and practical application on the job.
-A list of requirements with links to pertinent courses is at http://leadership.opm.gov/certificates/LEAD.
+See https://leadership.opm.gov/index.aspx.

 Each agency is required by law to have a process in place for determining its performance improvement needs and for administering its human resource development program.